Apache Plume (Fallugia paradoxa)

-Description: Apache-plume is a slender, upright, deciduous to semi-evergreen, multi-branched shrub, 2-6 ft. tall, with grayish-white, pubescent branches.
+Description: Apache-plume is slender, upright, deciduous to semi-evergreen, multi-branched shrub, 2-6 ft. tall, with grayish-white, pubescent branches.
 A shrub with white flowers and silvery puffs of fruit heads borne at the tips of very dense, intertangled, twiggy, slender branches.
-Dark green leaves (silver beneath) contrast well with the loose clusters of fragile, white, apple blossom-like flowers.
+Dark green leaves (silver beneath) contrast well with the loose clusters of fragile, white, apple-blossom-like flowers.
 Distinctive, pink, feathery plumes characterize the persistent fruit.
-These rather thick shrubs appear unkempt, but in full flower their white petals are attractive against the dark foliage.
-Fruit clusters with feathery, purplish tails said to resemble Apache headdress.
+These rather thick shrubs appear unkempt, but in full flower, their white petals are attractive against the dark foliage.
+Fruit clusters with feathery, purplish tails said to resemble Apache headdresses.

 USDA Symbol: FAPA